mxtsai/icg_marching_cubes/README.md

 ### About
 The mesh will be saved as an 'STL' file.
 This file can be loaded in Blender for better visualization.

+### Implementation
+I've currently implemented 2 versions of the Marching Cubes algorithm.
+The first is a naive version that does not take into account any of the difference in values between points.
+This means that all the vertices will be added in the center point (`alpha=0.5`) between two vertices in the cube.
+The code is implemented in `marching_cubes.py`.

+The second version is an improved version that takes into accound the difference in values of the vertices, and the edge is interpolated using those values.
+This verison is implemented in `marching_cubes_interp.py`.

+### Data
+I've downloaded on of the files named `lower` given by Prof. Ouyang.
+We can try the same code on other data provided by Prof. Ouyang or other data that we can find online.